dstackman/dstackman.github.io/_pages/about.md

 About me
 ----------------------------------------
 I am a doctoral candidate in economics Phd program at New York University's Stern School of Business.
 My research mainly focuses on industrial organization, real estate and urban economics, and finance.
-I am grateful to have my research supported by the NYU Stern's Center for Global Economics and Business, and the NYU Stern Center for Sustainable Business.
+I am grateful to have my research supported by NYU Stern's Center for Global Economics and Business, and the NYU Stern Center for Sustainable Business.

 I am on the 2022-2023 job market.